HFI Research Macro Theme - Inflation Is Coming

 (Note: This write-up was first published on 1/29 to premium subscribers as part of our weekly updates.
 If you are interested in reading our analysis, you can sign up here.)

-There's a key theme playing out in the market, and we believe it's the push towards inflationary proof assets.
+There's a key theme playing out in the market and we believe it's the push towards inflationary proof assets.
 Asset classes that will benefit from inflationary pressures like cyclicals and commodities.
 Here are several indicators we are currently seeing in the market that leads us to this conclusion.

 Now you might look at us and say, "HFI Research, charts only tell one part of the story, fundamentals tell the other side.
 So what's the fundamental argument?"

 Well, let us explain our reasoning first.
 Technical chart patterns have become associated with day traders and technical traders that try and ride these short-term patterns.
 In our experience, timing the market is a fool's game, and we know we won't get it right.
-So rather than use charts to identify near-term price targets or where prices are headed, we use charts like the monthly ones below to identify clear cut trends that are currently developing in the market place.
-Monthly charts also cancel out all the noise day to day allowing us to see a much clearer picture of the broader macro landscape.
+So rather than use charts to identify near-term price targets or where prices are headed, we use charts like the monthly ones below to identify clear-cut trends that are currently developing in the market place.
+Monthly charts also cancel out all the noise day-to-day, allowing us to see a much clearer picture of the broader macro landscape.

 With that being said, our view on oil and natural gas has been very bullish.
-We don't have a fundamental view on commodities like gold, silver, copper, and others, but given our view on oil alone, we could make the bullish argument on most other commodities.
-These monthly charts all signal the same direction, and we believe it's hard pressed to not take these charts seriously.
+We don't have a fundamental view on commodities like gold, silver, copper and others, but given our view on oil alone, we could make the bullish argument on most other commodities.
+These monthly charts all signal the same direction and we believe it's hard-pressed to not take these charts seriously.

 1. Brazil versus MSCI Emerging Markets Free Index

-Brazil has historically been one of the leading indicators to inflationary pressures globally.
-One of the key reasons is likely attributed to the commodity dependent nature of its economy.
+Brazil has historically been one of the leading indicators of inflationary pressures globally.
+One of the key reasons is likely attributed to the commodity-dependent nature of its economy.
 Global market participants need to also pay very close attention to USD relative to the Brazilian Real.

 Since the height of the global deflationary scare, USDBRL has now fallen from well over 4 to 3.14.
 The 2-year chart signals a breakdown in the making and if the 3.10 level can't hold, then the downtrend will continue.

-Taking a monthly approach, the USDBRL just broke through a key level, and all indicators point to the downtrend continuing.
+Taking a monthly approach, the USDBRL just broke through a key level and all indicators point to the downtrend continuing.

 2. Commodities Set to Outperform

-Energy Sector (NYSEARCA:XLE) vs SPY (Monthly)
+Energy Sector (NYSEARCA:XLE) vs. SPY (Monthly)

-Gold (NYSEARCA:GLD) & Silver (NYSEARCA:SLV) Index vs SPY (Monthly)
+Gold (NYSEARCA:GLD) & Silver (NYSEARCA:SLV) Index vs. SPY (Monthly)

 Notice the TRIX illustrates the long-term trends developing?
-Comparing that with the USDBRL, and the charts are all goozing inflationary pressures coming.
+Comparing that with the USDBRL, and the charts are all goosing inflationary pressures coming.

 WTI (Monthly)